Nimboo3/Nimboo3/README.md

 </p>

-CS major.
+Final year CS major.
 Open to collaborating, contributing, or helping out where it makes sense.